fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 ```

-**WARNING** when I was piloting this exercise, there was occasional instability related to _waitForElement_ or any other method intended for waiting for asynchronous operations to finish.
+**WARNING** when I was piloting this exercise, there were occasional instabilities related to _waitForElement_ or any other method intended for waiting for asynchronous operations to finish.

 #### 5.17*: Blog list tests, step5